-- Similarly, after descending to a dangerous plug depth in order to save Rei in Evangelion 2.22, Shinji became trapped in the entry plug for fourteen years, finally being recovered from Unit 01 in the beginning of Evangelion 3.33.
+- Similarly, after descending to a dangerous plug depth in order to save Rei in Rebuild of Evangelion 2.22, Shinji became trapped in the entry plug for fourteen years, finally being recovered from Unit 01 in the beginning of Evangelion 3.33.

 - In End of Evangelion, Asuka's ratio reaches 300% and the injuries to Unit 02 are reflected on her body.
 Seeing that she ran out of power just as she was speared in the head and that her opponents were, for all intents and purposes, cannibalistic harpies, it isn't necessary to elaborate the result.